jschant/jschant.github.io/_pages/home.md

 </div>

-We are a dynamic research group, located at Massachusetts General Hospital and Harvard Medical School, home to the largest hospital-based imaging research program in the country.
+We are a dynamic research group, located at Massachusetts General Hospital and Harvard Medical School, home to the largest hospital-based imaging research program in the US.

 We are grateful for funding from NIH and industry partners.